Concordium/concordium.github.io/source/shared/smart-contracts/guides/invoke-instance.rst

 .. note::

-   By default the invocation is sent by a fictional account with address ``0``.
+   By default the invocation is sent by a fictional account with address ``00000000000000000000000000000000``.
-   This account has sufficient funds to "pay" for the invocation, but no funds will be withdrawn when invoking, no matter the sender used, as it is not a transaction.
+   This account has an unbounded funds.
-   However, when specifying a custom sender account or contract, these must have sufficient funds to "pay" for the invocation.
+   However, when specifying a custom sender account or contract, both of which must exist on the chain, these must have sufficient funds to cover the transfer that will be made to the contract.
+   Please note, that no funds will be withdrawn on the account or contract, as it is not a transaction.
    This design allows you to try invoking an entrypoint with your own account or contract for free to ensure that the result is as expected before pay for the transaction on chain.

 Use the ``invoker-account`` parameter to invoke an entrypoint with a specific sender account: